 - Hyper Probe: scout the opposition, or start a new homeworld anywhere on the map.

 - Terrible small and medium warships.
-Even the Firecloud loses to most torpedo-based races’ medium warships.
+Even the Firecloud, their best medium ship, loses to most torpedo-based races’ medium warships.

 - Very expensive capital ships